ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 --- abstract

 This document describes how to proxy Ethernet frames in HTTP.
-This protocol is similar to IP proxying in HTTP, but allows transmitting arbitrary Ethernet frames.
-More specifically, this document defines a protocol that allows an HTTP client to create Layer 2 Ethernet tunnel through and HTTP server that acts as an Ethernet switch.
+This protocol is similar to IP proxying in HTTP, but for Layer 2 instead of Layer 3.
+More specifically, this document defines a protocol that allows an HTTP client to create Layer 2 Ethernet tunnel through an HTTP server to an attached physical or virtual ethernet segment.

 --- middle